bkarabo754/Slider-Sign-In-Sign-Up-Form/README.md

 # Slider-Sign-In-Sign-Up-Form
-This is a slide in form I created using HTML CSS &amp; JavaScript
+This is a Sign In Sign Up form, with cool slide in effect